 Don't: Send Too Many Emails

-During the planning process, don’t spam all of the invitees with a hundred group emails.
+During the planning process, don’t spam all of the invitees with hundreds of group emails.
 Not everyone has to be a part of the decision-making process, and unless you’re holding a vote on the destination or sending out crucial information about the Airbnb house, avoid over-emailing.

 Do: Make Sleeping Arrangements